Advanced Welding Systems

 Implementing welding robotics successfully demands extensive automation experience and a deep understanding of welding processes.
 Acieta has a long track record in welding automation, and expertise in building complete systems incorporating swing boom positioners, tilt/rotate tables and headstock/tailstock units.

 Partnering with FANUC, one of world’s leading robotics manufacturers, gives Acieta access to a huge family of advanced robots.
-With machines able to reach more than 4.68 meters (15.35 feet) and carry 2,300 kilograms (5,070 pounds), there are advanced welding solutions to suit every manufacturer — large or small.
+A FANUC welding robot is able to reach more than 4.68 meters (15.35 feet) and carry 2,300 kilograms (5,070 pounds), meaning there are advanced welding solutions to suit every manufacturer — large or small.

 To discuss known automation opportunities or discover new ones: